RECREATION AND ENTERTAINMENT.

 In her book Oklahoma: Footloose and Fancy Free, Angie Debo wrote, "When it comes to music, Oklahomans are like mockingbirds—more interested in getting it out of their system than in a finished performance."
 Oklahoma's music legacy proves Debo both right and wrong.
 Right, because Oklahomans sang, performed, and wrote music whenever and wherever they could.
 Wrong, because Oklahomans, amateur and professional, have provided us with a multitude of finished performances to form the musical mosaic of our state.

 The last decades of the twentieth century added new layers to the state's entertainment scene and also brought controversy.
 Cockfighting, a traditional sport, came under fire and was outlawed in 2002 by statewide vote.
 Horse racing changed from a rural pastime to an organized industry, with racetracks and off-track and on-track pari-mutuel betting.
 Indian gaming became popular, and venues abounded all around the state.
-With the construction of the Ford Center, a huge entertainment complex in downtown Oklahoma City, the state began to attract major touring artists and groups, including Paul McCartney and Cher.
+With the construction of the Chesapeake Energy Arena, a huge entertainment complex in downtown Oklahoma City, the state began to attract major touring artists and groups, including Paul McCartney and Cher.
 A completely renovated Oklahoma City Civic Center reopened in 2001, bringing the best of Broadway productions to the state by the new millennium.
 The Tulsa World launched the SPOT awards to showcase young musical talent in eastern Oklahoma, and the city's historic venues, the Brady Theater and Cain's Ballroom, succeeded in attracting major music acts such as Willie Nelson, B. J. Thomas, and Dwight Yoakum.
 Stillwater's Tumbleweeds Ballroom may be one of the most overlooked venues in the state, drawing such legendary country acts as Merle Haggard and George Jones as well as contemporary artists Travis Tritt, Chris LeDoux, and groups such as The Great Divide and the Red Dirt Rangers.
 Although they still pursue traditional American entertainments like camping, rodeo, and minor league sports, Oklahomans continue to expand their leisure-time interests to newer activities, including arena football, skateboarding, motocross, and "extreme sports" such as Mat Hoffman's BMX freestyle biking.

 See also: AMUSEMENT PARKS, BASEBALL, BASKETBALL, BLUES, BOXING, CAMPING, CHAUTAUQUA, CIVIC CLUBS, COCKFIGHTING, COUNTRY MUSIC, FESTIVALS, FILM IMAGES OF OKLAHOMA, FISHING, FOOTBALL, FRATERNAL ORDERS, GOLF, GYMNASTICS, HUNTING, JAZZ, RODEO, SCOUTING, SOFTBALL, SPORTS, STATE FAIR OF OKLAHOMA, TRACK AND FIELD, TULSA STATE FAIR, WILD WEST SHOWS AND PERFORMERS, WRESTLING